conda/conda-docs/docs/source/help-support.rst

 Help and support
 ================

-Free community support
+Community support
 ======================

-Ask and answer questions, discuss ways to use conda, request new features, and submit any other comments you might have.
+Use the following tools to ask and answer questions, discuss ways to use conda, request new features, and submit any other comments you might have.

 .. grid:: 1 2 2 2